 Q: What are the treatments for ovarian cancer?

 A: The treatments for ovarian cancer depend on the type of cancer and its stage.
 Surgery is used to treat all stages of ovarian cancer.
 In early stages of ovarian cancer, before it has spread far, surgery may be the only treatment.
 The doctor may take out all the reproductive organs or in some cases just the ovary.
 For later stages, when the cancer has spread, doctors use both chemotherapy and surgery.
-Today, doctors use radiation therapy less often.
-When they do, it's mostly to control symptoms.
+Today, radiation therapy is rarely used to treat ovarian cancer.